sritchie73/BootstrapQTL/README.md

 # BootstrapQTL
-##### Bootstrap QTL mapping method that correct's for The Winner's Curse
+## A *cis*-QTL mapping method that corrects for the Winner's Curse

-BootstrapQTL is a QTL mapping tool that uses a fast bootstrap procedure to correct for the overestimation of effect sizes arising from the bias introduced by lead-SNP selection ("The Winner's Curse effect").
+BootstrapQTL is a cis-QTL mapping tool that uses a fast bootstrap procedure to correct for the overestimation of effect sizes arising from the bias introduced by lead-SNP selection ("The Winner's Curse effect").